nhthn/oddvoices/README.md

     source .venv/bin/activate
     pip install -e .

-Analyze segments in `nwh` directory and generate the database file at `nwh.npz` (you only need to do this once):
+Analyze segments in `nwh` directory and generate the database file at `nwh.voice` (you only need to do this once):

-    oddvoices-compile nwh nwh.npz
+    oddvoices-compile nwh nwh.voice

 Sing the file `music.json` to `out.wav`:

-    sing nwh.npz music.json out.wav
+    sing nwh.voice music.json out.wav

 ## Corpus